rsdoiel/rsdoiel.github.io/blog/2020/04/18/Mostly-Oberon-Basic-Types.md

 thought of as simple types mapping to specific memory locations and more complex types composed of multiple memory locations.

-[^basic-types]: INTEGER, REAL, CHAR, BYTE, ARRAY, RECORD and POINTER TO
+[^basic-types]: INTEGER, REAL, CHAR, ARRAY, RECORD and POINTER TO

 ### INTEGER